 Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-Stop using trametinib and call your doctor at once if you have:
+Some side effects are more likely to occur if you take trametinib and dabrafenib together.
+Call your doctor at once if you have:

 dry cough, wheezing, feeling short of breath;

 eye pain or swelling, vision changes, seeing halos around lights, seeing color "dots" in your vision;